vishal065/Threads/info.md

 //now the bash command of postgres in bash mode
 \l //for list the database
 \c threads // here threads is the database
-\d users // show all the table of the database select * from users
+\d users // show all the table of the database or describe select \* from users
-\x // To exit
+\x // expand display

+To clear bash terminal command + k in mac and ctrl + k in window select \* from users;
+delete from users where 1=1;

 prisma
 npx prisma init
-npx prisma migrate dev --name create_user_table
+npx prisma migrate dev --name create_user_table npx prisma migrate dev --name make_lastname_optional